ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 	public abstract void downloadFirmware(DeviceFirmware deviceFirmware);
 	public abstract void updateFirmware(DeviceFirmware deviceFirmware);

 **Note**: There must be only one handler added to the library for both the gateway and attached devices where the firmware download/update requests will be redirected.
 The implementation must create a thread (possibly a pool of threads) to handle multiple firmware requests at the same time.
-A sample handler implementation with a threadpool is [demonstrated here](https://github.com/ibm-messaging/iot-gateway-samples/blob/master/java/advanced-gateway-sample/src/main/java/com/ibm/iotf/sample/gateway/GatewayFirmwareHandlerSample.java).
+A sample handler implementation with a threadpool is `demonstrated here <https://github.com/ibm-messaging/iot-gateway-samples/blob/master/java/advanced-gateway-sample/src/main/java/com/ibm/iotf/sample/gateway/GatewayFirmwareHandlerSample.java>`__

 **3.1 Sample implementation of downloadFirmware**